mrorii/cookbot/README.md

 # cookbot

-Contains crawlers for various recipe websites.
+Crawlers for various recipe websites.
+It can be used for crawling:

-Can be used for:

 * [cookpad](http://cookpad.com/)
 * [allrecipes.com](http://allrecipes.com/)